MaksiRose/paw-and-paper/README.md

 Generate a GitHub Token [here](https://github.com/settings/tokens).
 The colors can be modified by will.

+Before the config.json file can be closed, the database needs to be installed.
+First, [download PostgreSQL](https://www.postgresql.org/download/).
+Keep the server "localhost", the port "5432" and the username "postgres", the password for that username can be picked by yourself and should be added to the config.json under "database_password".

+After everything is installed, open a new terminal window and type `psql` to open the SQL Shell (on Mac, a new Application should be available to do the same).
+In the shell, type `create database pnp;`, then `grant all privileges on database pnp to postgres;`.
+Don't forget the semicolons.

-After you saved the config.json file, go back to the terminal, and type either `npm run localstart` or `npm run localtest`.
+Save the config.json file, go back to the terminal, and type `npm run test`.
 Alternatively, you can also [install pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) and run `npm run start`, then `npm run logs`.
 Other command are `npm run reload` and `npm run stop`.
 If you don't use pm2, make sure to keep the terminal window open, otherwise the Bot will go offline.
 If you turn off the PC that is running the Bot, the Bot will go offline.
 I recommend running it on a server or on a raspberry pi for this reason.